 Special Ed Services:

-We work in conjunction with families, teachers, building administrators, and our AEA family to ensure that an appropriate education is provided for all students.
+We work in conjunction with students, teachers, building administrators, and our AEA supports to ensure that an appropriate education is provided for all students.

 The innovative campus follows the current handbooks published and approved in each district building.